laixintao/prometheus-http-sd/README.md

 - Admin page to list all target paths;
 - Auto reload when generator or targets changed;
 - Support managing targets in a hierarchy way;
+- Throttle parallel execution and cache the result for Python script;

 ## Installation